 All 12 credit hours.
 To see a list of MCLE courses offered in Connecticut please click the following link: Connecticut Course List

 There is no formal approval process for MCLE courses or providers.
 If an MCLE provider’s courses have been approved in another state, then the provider’s courses are automatically approved in Connecticut.
 Because Attorney Credits’ MCLE courses are approved in over 45 states, our courses qualify for MCLE credit in Connecticut.

 Reporting Cycle: Annual

 Yes, up to 2 credit hours may be carried over to the next compliance period.

 No, Connecticut attorneys monitor their own progress and verify their own completion once the course has been completed.

 No. Attorney Credits does not report your completed courses to the State of Connecticut Grievance Committee.
-Connecticut attorneys are required to self-report their overall MCLE compliance on the annual registration form.
+Connecticut attorneys are required to self-report their MCLE compliance on the annual registration form.
 We do maintain a record of all your completed courses and you can access your certificates of completion at anytime from our website.

 Connecticut attorneys are required to self-report their overall MCLE compliance on the annual registration form that is mailed in January.

 For more information about MCLE in Connecticut, please call the State of Connecticut Judicial Branch at (860) 568-5157 or visit the State of Connecticut Judicial Branch webpage: https://www.jud.ct.gov/mcle